Namecoin Price Reaches $2.16 (NMC)

-Namecoin (CURRENCY:NMC) traded 1% lower against the dollar during the twenty-four hour period ending at 7:00 AM E.T. on February 26th.
-Namecoin has a market cap of $31.78 million and approximately $5,783.00 worth of Namecoin was traded on exchanges in the last day.
-During the last week, Namecoin has traded 0.2% lower against the dollar.
-One Namecoin coin can currently be purchased for approximately $2.16 or 0.00005541 BTC on popular exchanges.
+Namecoin (CURRENCY:NMC) traded 0% higher against the dollar during the one day period ending at 22:00 PM E.T. on February 26th.
+Over the last week, Namecoin has traded down 0.2% against the dollar.
+One Namecoin coin can currently be purchased for about $2.16 or 0.00005595 BTC on major cryptocurrency exchanges.
+Namecoin has a total market cap of $31.84 million and $5,395.00 worth of Namecoin was traded on exchanges in the last 24 hours.

 - DAOBet (BET) traded flat against the dollar and now trades at $0.0318 or 0.00000056 BTC.